 How about a honeymoon in a real-life log cabin?
 You can experience a Goldilocks honeymoon at Fairmont Le Chateau Montebello, Quebec.
 Chateau Montebello is historically related to the Canadian Pacific railroad company.
 The hotel was built in the 1920s as a job creation scheme and became a Canadian Pacific (CP) Chateau hotel.
-In 1999 the hotel became a Fairmont and more recently, Fairmont became part of Accor.
+In 1999 the hotel became a Fairmont, and more recently, Fairmont became part of Accor.

 The hotel is actually one big log cabin with 211 guest rooms and suites.
 It really is like Goldilocks as this log cabin is in a forest in Quebec on the banks of the Ottawa river.
 It is easy to get to and is only an hour’s drive from Ottawa and an hour and a half drive from Montreal.

 There is a grand lobby with a big fireplace in the center.
 So romantic and even better at Christmas with a roaring fire.
-At least one wall of each room is actually made of the external logs which were used to build the original building.
+At least one wall of each room is actually made of the external logs used to build the original building.
 This makes every room very special and utterly charming and the perfect fairytale.

-Stay here in the Autumn to see the leaves turn brown, yellow, and red or ski from a real log cabin in winter with nearby access to Mont Tremblant where there is another Fairmont hotel.
+Stay here in the Autumn to see the leaves turn brown, yellow, and red or ski from a real log cabin in winter with nearby access to Mont Tremblant, where there is another Fairmont hotel.

 8. Fairmont Le Château Frontenac